dElCIoGio/neemble-eat-backend/docs/api/stock-api.md

 # Backend Endpoints for Stock Page

-This document outlines the backend/database interactions required to make the `src/pages/dashboard/stock.tsx` page functional.
+This document outlines the backend/database interactions required to make the page functional.
 The page manages stock items, movements, recipes, sales and suppliers.
-Below is a summary of the required API endpoints and the data shapes used (see `src/types/stock.ts`).
+Below is a summary of the required API endpoints and the data shapes used.

 ## Stock Items